Photo of Jonathan Mace

 Select Projects

 Clockwork is a DNN serving system designed for predictable performance.
 By eliminating sources of variability and centralizing scheduling and admission control, Clockwork achieves extremely tight tail latency.
-It received the Distinguished Artifact Award at OSDI 2020; code is on GitLab.
+It received the Distinguished Artifact Award at OSDI 2020, and its code is open-sourced (OSDI 2020; GitLab).

 Software